*This is currently on hold. Please sign up to my newsletter in the footer for updates when I have any*

 What’s this community about?

-As I wrote on Instagram this week, I miss sitting around a campfire with…. well, wild folk!
-I come alive in stretchy moments like this – communally sharing songs, poems, stories, food cooked on the fire, a nice warm drink, the lovely warmth of the fire, the silent gaps in between with just the crackle of the fire and animal noises to interrupt it… and so much more beauty!
+As I wrote on Instagram, I love sitting around a campfire with…. well, wild folk!
+I come alive in stretchy moments like this – communally sharing songs, poems, stories, food cooked on the fire, a nice warm drink, the lovely warmth of the fire, the silent gaps in between with just the crackle of the fire and animal noises to interrupt it… and so much beauty to enjoy together!

 - You find being connected to others on a similar journey inspiring and encouraging

 - You love getting outdoors – whether it’s gazing at wildlife, nature journalling, gardening, growing food, spending time by a fire, sharing with others, foraging, cooking with wild food, drawing, bringing the outdoors into your home, learning about and identifying nature, just being in it…

 - You enjoy the reflective side of life through journalling, art, poetry and stories.
 You create your own and/or enjoy the work of others

 - You want a place to come to that is calm, imaginative and inspiring